hlilab/T1K/README.md

 ### What is T1K?

 T1K (The ONE genotyper for Kir and HLA) is a computational tool to infer the alleles for the polymorphic genes such as KIR and HLA.
 T1K calculates the allele abundances based on the RNA-seq/WES/WGS read alignments on the provided allele reference sequences.
 The abundances are used to pick the true alleles for each gene.
-T1K provides the post analysis steps, including novel SNP detection and single-cell representation.
+T1K provides the post-analysis steps, including novel SNP detection and single-cell representation.
 T1K supports both single-end and paired-end sequencing data with any read length.

 ### Install

 1. Clone the [GitHub repo](https://github.com/mourisl/T1K), e.g. with `git clone https://github.com/mourisl/T1K.git`
 2. Run `make` in the repo directory
-3. Generate the allele reference sequences of IPD-IMGT/HLA and IPD-KIR datbases:
+3. Generate the allele reference sequences of IPD-IMGT/HLA and IPD-KIR databases:
 ```
 	perl t1k-build.pl -o hlaidx --download IPD-IMGT/HLA
 	perl t1k-build.pl -o kiridx --download IPD-KIR